 Dementia advice

-If a lady in our care is looking for her husband, who died several years ago, we don’t tell her that he is dead.
-That would just reignite the grieving process.
-Instead, we ask her to tell us about her husband.
-We ask, “What was his name?”, “How did you meet?”, “Did you have any children?”, “Where did you get married?”
+Do: Ask her to tell us about her husband.
+“What was his name?”, “How did you meet?”, “Did you have any children?”, “Where did you get married?”
 It can help to distract from the anxiety of feeling alone, it can help to bring back memories and it can evoke moments of lucidity.

-A Care UK Home ManagerIf your loved one wants to go home and that is not possible, ask them questions about their home - “How many bedrooms did your house have?”, “Did you have a garden?”, “Who were your neighbours?”
+Do: Ask them questions about their home - “How many bedrooms did your house have?”, “Did you have a garden?”, “Who were your neighbours?”
 They will be able to answer these questions and, in doing so, will bring back some very happy memories.
-Compare this to “Don’t be silly – this is your home now.
-You have to stay here.”
-One causes anger and upset, the other peace and calm.

 By using these effective communication skills, carers can calm residents who become distressed and help them communicate their wishes and needs so that they can continue to live meaningful lives.